Skip to content

 /ipodYesRead-writeiPod mount point

-*Not required if using a Subsonic source defined in your config file.
+**Not required if using a Subsonic source defined in your config file or via env vars.

 The container automatically passes --device /ipod to the sync command, so your iPod mount is always used as the target device.